Frequently asked questionS

 How long will I be in treatment?

-Length of treatment varies depending upon the problems you are facing, and the nature of the treatments that you and your provider select.
+Length of treatment varies depending upon the issues you are facing, and the nature of the treatments that you and your provider select based on your personal needs.
 Our goal is to always provide services as individualized to your needs as possible.
 You and your provider can work together to discuss your treatment to gain the most benefit possible.
-With that said, all services offered at Focused Family Services are completely voluntary, and you will always have the final say in your treatment, at every level.
+With that said, all services offered at Focused Family Services are completely voluntary, and you will always have the final say in your treatment, at every level, at every step.

 Is my treatment confidential?